Alimzade/ai_threejs_designer/README.md

 ## Conclusion
 This project demonstrates the integration of cutting-edge technology into web design, allowing users to personalize t-shirts through color selection, image uploads, and AI-generated designs.
 By following the steps outlined in this repository, you can explore the capabilities of this dynamic website.

+## Acknowledgments & Attribution
+This project was built following the architectural patterns and guidance provided by Adrian Hajdin (JS Mastery).